oVirt/ovirt-site/source/community/activities/outreachy.html.md

 **Ideas You would like to mentor for oVirt:**

 *  [JavaScript] rewrite couple of dialogs in GWT frontend into modern JavaScript technologies (ES6, React, Redux) and potentially integrate them back to the old application using the oVirt's UI Plugin infrastructure.

+### Jason Brooks

+**Contact Info:** mail: jbrooks@redhat.com, irc: jbrooks in #ovirt channel in irc.oftc.net

+**Ideas You would like to mentor for oVirt:**

+*  [Documentation] oVirt relies on or can work with several other open source software components, such as postgresql, gluster, ceph, openstack glance/cinder/neutron, manageiq, and freeipa.
+In many cases, users may find it valuable to deploy these complementary components in software containers.
+An intern could document the process of deploying one or more of these projects in software containers for use alongside oVirt.
+In some cases, members of the community will have already produced some rough documentation that needs to be cleaned up and organized for inclusion in project documentation.
+In other cases, there'll be more of a "green field," with work to be done both containerizing and documenting the process.